Vitamin D recommendations have been raised, but not enough

 There has been a great deal of research in recent years on vitamin D’s role in a variety of human diseases.
 Low vitamin D status has been associated with cardiovascular disease, certain cancers, cognitive decline, depression, diabetes, pregnancy complications, autoimmune diseases, and even a 78% increase in all-cause mortality risk (<17.8 ng/ml 25(OH)D compared to >32.1 ng/ml).
 However, because there are not yet enough randomized controlled trials to clearly and conclusively confirm the benefits of vitamin D supplementation for conditions unrelated to bone health , the IOM did not find the existing evidence for non-skeletal conditions sufficient enough to raise the daily recommendations any higher than 600 IU.
 The 600 IU figure is based solely on bone health - they did not take into account whether a greater quantity of vitamin D might be necessary to prevent non-skeletal diseases, even though there are vitamin D receptors in almost every cell of the human body.

-Many experts are weighing in on – and disagreeing with – the IOM’s report, and there is general agreement among the experts on these points:
+Many experts weighed in on – and disagreed with – the IOM’s report, and there was general agreement among the experts on these points:

 - The increase of the tolerable upper limit to 4000 IU is a positive change.